MCPI-Revival/minecraft-pi-reborn/docs/modding/INTERMEDIATE.md

 ---

 # Intermediate Modding
-When modding a game, it's often necessary to intercept or alter the behavior of class methods.
+This chapter will cover intercepting or altering the behavior of class methods.

-To facilitate this, MCPI-Reborn includes multiple built-in functions.
+This chapter assumes basic knowledge of C++.

 ## Example Target Structures
 This guide will use the following structures to demonstrate the modding API: